markosankovic/notes/books/Motors for Makers/1 Introduction to Electric Motors.md

 1. **Hobbyist** - "When I apply voltage and current, the motor's shaft turns."
 2. **Make** - "The motor's shaft turns because the electromagnets in the stator are energized in sequence.
 The rotor's speed is proportional to voltage and the torque is proportional to current."
 3. **Engineer** - "The motor's impedance can be represented by the phasor Ra + jwLa.
 If the input voltage is Vm sin(wt + 90deg), the torque and speed can be computed as..."
-4. **Scientist** - "The electromagentic tensor traveling through the conductor aligns the somains in the ferromagnetic material.
+4. **Scientist** - "The electromagentic tensor traveling through the conductor aligns the domains in the ferromagnetic material.
 This produces a magnetic vector field proportional to the material's permeability."

 On the outside, a motor has leads that deliver current and voltage to the motor and a shaft that delivers torque and speed to the load.